Significant and meaningful reduction of TD severity at Week 121-3

 • Data support bioequivalence of single-pill and multiple-pill AUSTEDO XR across full dosing range1

-Bioequivalence Data: Plasma Concentration at Steady State over 96 hours in AUSTEDO XR 48 mg vs AUSTEDO XR 2x24 mg QD, data support bioequivalence of one pill, once-daily AUSTEDO XR and AUSTEDO XR across the full dosing range of AUSTEDO XR.
+Bioequivalence Data: Plasma Concentration over 96 hours in AUSTEDO XR 48 mg vs AUSTEDO XR 2x24 mg QD, data support bioequivalence of one pill, once-daily AUSTEDO XR and AUSTEDO XR across the full dosing range of AUSTEDO XR.

 Bioequivalence has also been established between AUSTEDO XR and